kathleenhang/FriendlyTurtleBank/README.md

 # FriendlyTurtleBank
-[Banking] Create, withdraw/deposit, and display all bank accounts.
-Utilizing inheritance model.
+[Banking] Allows user to create new bank accounts, process withdrawals/deposit transactions, and displays all accounts within the system.

 CISP21 Java Programming - Project 8